galaxyproject/planemo/docs/faqs.rst

 =============================

 Planemo is a command-line application which is primarily used for developing Galaxy and CWL tools, workflows and training materials.
-It's also used to deploying the tools and workflows once developed (tools to the Galaxy ToolShed; workflows to the Intergalactic Workflow Commission) and executing Galaxy-based analyses via the command-line, if you prefer or need to use that rather than Galaxy's graphical interface.
+It's also used for deploying the tools and workflows once developed (tools to the Galaxy ToolShed; workflows to the Intergalactic Workflow Commission) and executing Galaxy-based analyses via the command-line, if you prefer or need to use that rather than Galaxy's graphical interface.